 Whilst Vietnam is typically warm and humid, the weather can vary significantly from one region to another due to the country’s length.
 At times there has been snow in the mountainous far north whilst the beaches in the south enjoyed 32 °C and sunshine.

 The weather is very different across the three regions of Vietnam.

 Central Vietnam – Hoi An, Danang, Hue, Dalat, Quy Nhon & Nha Trang.
-In Central Vietnam experiences hot, dry weather between January & August when temperatures can hit the mid-30°C’s; whilst high levels of rainfall can occur in September, October & November.
+Central Vietnam experiences hot, dry weather between January to August when temperatures can hit the mid-30°C’s; whilst high levels of rainfall can occur in September, October & November.

 South Vietnam – Ho Chi Minh City, The Mekong Delta, Phu Quoc & Con Dao, Phan Thiet & Mui Ne, Ho Tram & Long Hai.
 Southern Vietnam is generally dry and hot from November to April, and warm and wet between May & October, with the highest rainfall in June, July & August.

 You can purchase a sim card from major airports upon arrival.
 Expect to pay around $10USD for a sim card with unlimited data.
 Many other places across the country sell sim cards.
 Ensure the sim card is working before you leave the vendor.